 The Curiosity approach

 Based on his research, psychiatrist Judson Brewer has found that by observing ourselves during the trigger-behavior-habit process, we can develop the resolve to quit our unwanted habits.
-By using the technique of curiosity we can increase our chances of quitting bad habits by, like, a lot.
+He’s discovered that by using the technique of curiosity, we can increase our chances of quitting bad habits by, like, a lot.

 With this technique, instead of fighting our urges, we indulge them but pay attention to what’s happening in our momentary experience.
 We become curious and bring our attention to the whole experience, of say, for example, vaping.
 We pay attention to the urge, pay attention to ourselves lighting the e-cig, to the smell, the taste, our inhalation, the release, the benefits, and then… the drawbacks.
 We pay attention to the whole experience without judgment to understand what’s happening when we get caught up in our loops.
 We get to see what we really get out of it.

-When we observe our unhealthy behavior over time in a non-judgmental way, we usually become disenchanted with the habit and less interested in doing it.
+When we observe our unhealthy behavior over time in a non-judgmental way like this, we usually become disenchanted with the habit and less interested in doing it.

 I was so freaking excited when I saw this talk.
-We hear so often that people don’t change and with all our past failures, we begin to believe it.
-But what I know is that change is possible and worth the effort.
-When we remove obstacles from our lives (like bad habits), we free ourselves up to grow up and be/become someone we like.
-Ideas like the curiosity approach not only help to demystify the change process, they give us real tools to help us do it and make our lives awesome!!!
+We hear the phrase “People don’t change” so often, that most of us believe it.
+But what I’ve been learning these past few years, is that change is possible and worth the effort.
+When we remove obstacles from our lives (like bad habits), we get to grow up and be/become someone we like.
+We increase our confidence because we came through for ourselves.
+We actually did what we set out to do.